 Short-term Care: ER Visits

-This is the number of emergency room visits per 1,000 days of short-term care.
-There is generally a correlation between keeping patients out of the emergency room and the overall quality of nursing home care.
+This tells you the number of emergency room visits per 1,000 days of short-term care.
+There is a correlation between staying out of the emergency room and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with ADL's generally correlates with successful rehabilitation.
+This tells you the percent of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Bay Park Community HospitalAcute Care Hospitals 1.16 miles away2801 Bay Park Drive Oregon Ohio 43616Voluntary non-profit - Other(419) 690-7700